WTCHGCodeMonkeys/wtchgcodemonkeys.github.io/_posts/2015-06-01-Packaging_Python.md

 from within the ``docs`` directory, taking the default for the majority of the options.

-We then add two new [reStructured Text](http://docutils.sourceforge.net/rst.html) files to the docs directory, ``api.rst`` and ``cli.rst``, which hold the documentation for the Python API and the command line interface, respectively.
+We then add two new [reStructuredText](http://docutils.sourceforge.net/rst.html) files to the docs directory, ``api.rst`` and ``cli.rst``, which hold the documentation for the Python API and the command line interface, respectively.
 For the API documentation, we use the [Sphinx autodoc](http://sphinx-doc.org/ext/autodoc.html)